vik-ma/Price-Performance-Scraper/README.md

-# Price-Performance Scraper
+# Price/Performance Scraper
-Price-Performance Scraper is a full-stack web application that can scrape online price listings of GPU and CPU models in real-time, compare the prices to up-to-date performance benchmarks of said models, and then finally rank every listed product found by its **Price/Performance Score**.
+Price/Performance Scraper is a full-stack web application that can scrape online price listings of GPU and CPU models in real-time, compare the prices to up-to-date performance benchmarks of said models, and then finally rank every listed product found by its **Price/Performance Score**.
 It is designed to make it really easy for a user to find out which product has the best value for money, and where to buy it.

 ***As of now, only online stores in Sweden are available for scraping.***